Become a Foster Grandparent

-Foster Grandparents provide one-on-one mentoring a few hours a week to at-risk youth to help them boost their self-esteem and overall success.
+Foster Grandparent volunteers provide one-to-one mentoring a few hours a week to at-risk youth to help them boost their self-esteem and overall success.
 In this role, you can positively impact the lives of children and youth, find a meaningful way to give back and earn extra income.

 Since 1965, Foster Grandparent volunteers have shared their wisdom and experience with children and youth to make impressions that have lasted a lifetime.
 They are role models, mentors and friends.

 Depending on need, volunteers support youth in a variety of settings including at public and private schools, Head Start locations, shelters and at day care centers.
 Learn about becoming a Foster Grandparents partner site.

 - Meeting new people, learning new things and having the satisfaction of helping others.

 - A non-taxable stipend of $3.15 per hour (serve a minimum of 10 hours per week to qualify).

 - Transportation reimbursement to and from your service site.